shaikhsameer18/Javascript/README.md

 # JavaScript Project

-This repository are basically containing some of my JavaScript Project I had done
+This repository is basically containing some of my JavaScript Project I had done